Digby Ioane

 Digby Ioane (born 14 July 1985) is an Australian professional rugby union footballer who played for the Colorado Raptors in Major League Rugby (MLR).
 Ioane previously played for Panasonic Wild Knights in the Top League in Japan.

-He also played for Stade Français, the Western Force, the Queensland Reds and the Crusaders.

-He also played international representative test rugby for the Australia Wallabies.
+He also played for Stade Français, the Western Force, the Queensland Reds and the Crusaders, and international representative test rugby for the Australia national team.

 Family and early life

 Ioane was born in Wellington, New Zealand, but moved to Melbourne with his family when he was 2 years old.
-His family are of Samoan heritage.
+His family, including cousin and fellow rugby player John Ulugia, are of Samoan heritage.
 He was introduced to rugby league then to rugby union at an early age and represented Victoria in both junior Victorian Rugby Union and junior Victorian Rugby League before moving to Brisbane in 2002.

 Ioane attended St. Joseph's College, Gregory Terrace, and played for the 1st XV rugby team for two years.
 He played for the Australian Schoolboys team in 2002 and 2003.
 Ioane joined the Queensland Reds academy in 2004.
 He was selected for both the Australian U19 and Australian U21 teams in 2004, and made the Australian U21 team again in 2005.